 Channelwood Village was transformed from a dream to a reality through the persistent work started by this chapter.
 The 551-unit housing complex is located in Opportunity Park on the South side of Akron.
 Financed at a cost of $11.4 million, it was a major accomplishment for a chapter only ten years old.
 Groundbreaking for Channelwood Village began on October 29, 1971, with first occupants moving in late the next year.
 The formal dedication of the village was held on October 28, 1973, a proud day for the Alpha brothers.

 By 1969, Brother James R. Williams was elected Akron’s second Black councilman at large.
 During the 1960’s, many other brothers were recipients of many awards within the city; this remains true today.
 In the 1970s, Brother James R. Williams was elected as the General President (national president).
 His election, the leadership in affordable housing among other efforts has cemented the chapter into prominence within the national organization.

 In 1975, chapter established a scholarship program were nine high school seniors, who demonstrated high financial need, were selected that first year to receive $6,000 in a college scholarship.
 Since this time, the chapter has assisted more than 300 students with awards surpassing $650,000.
 This continues to be one of the chapter’s cornerstone project each year.

-Both the fraternity and Akron community has benefited from the leadership of brothers of the Eta Tau Lambda Chapter, since it’s founding in 1960.
-Twice, the chapter has been named Chapter of the Year by the national organization.
+Both the fraternity and Akron community has benefited from the leadership of brothers of the Eta Tau Lambda Chapter since it’s founding in 1960.
+Three times, the chapter has been named Chapter of the Year by the national organization, 1973, 1979, and 1990.
 Additionally, the several brothers in the chapter have held leadership posts in the District of Ohio, Midwest Region and general organization.
-This has earned many of them honors and awards from all of those levels.
+This has earned many of the honors and awards from all of those levels.

 Eta Tau Lambda Chapter and its members remain ever resolute about serving the Akron community and remaining at the forefront of service.